ethereum-alarm-clock/ethereum-alarm-clock/docs/call_contracts.rst

   which it is stll ok to execute the call.
 * **uint anchorGasPrice:** the gas price that was used when the call was scheduled.
-* **uint suggestedGas:** a suggestion to the call executor as to how much gas the called function is expected to need.
+* **uint requiredGas:** the amount of gas that must be sent with the executing transaction.
 * **uint basePayment:** the amount in wei that will be paid to the address that executes the function call.
 * **uint baseFee:** the amount in wei that will be paid the creator of the